Becks0792/Customer_Churn_Logistic_Lasso_Ridge_Model/README.md

 - Services like online security and tech support significantly reduce churn probability.
 - Customers with fiber optic internet service or month-to-month contracts are more likely to churn.
 - Higher monthly charges and lower tenure increase the likelihood of churn.

+**Implementation**
+**Model Deployment:** The model can be deployed in a real-time prediction system where it can score customer records as they are updated, providing ongoing insights into potential churn risks.
+**Usage Scenarios:** This model can assist in targeting customers with high churn probability through tailored retention programs, personalized offers, and proactive customer service initiatives to improve loyalty and reduce turnover.